Skip to content

 const product = await cacheGet("product:42");

-// Returns the cached value, or null if not found or expired
+// Returns the cached value, or undefined if not found or expired.

 }